Updated on 2025-08-22 GMT+08:00

 pod/liveness-http created

-The probe sends an HTTP Get request to port 80 of the container.
-If the request fails, Kubernetes restarts the container.
+The kubelet sends an HTTP GET request to port 80 on the container.
+If the request fails, Kubernetes will restart the container.

 $ kubectl describe po liveness-http